 Now you have your wallet setup, you will want to purchase some Verge to hold in it.
-You are not able to purchase XVG with “Fiat” currency so you will need to first purchase another currency – the easiest to buy are Bitcoin or Ethereum which you can do at Coinbase using a bank transfer or debit / credit card purchase and then swap that for XVG at Changelly.
+You are not able to purchase XVG with “Fiat” currency so you will need to first purchase another currency – the easiest to buy are Bitcoin or Ethereum which you can do at Coinbase using a bank transfer or debit / credit card purchase and then swap that for XVG at Changelly or Binance.

 Register at Coinbase